 Quite simply, addiction is a family disease.
-And it will continue to affect the whole family.
+And it will continue to impact the whole family.
 It is often the case, that as family members try to help their loved one control their substance use, they lose control over their own behavior.
 And their lives become unmanageable.
 For many family members, accepting their loved one’s changing behavior in early recovery is difficult.
-They are at a loss as to where their responsibilities lie.
+These family members are at a loss as to where their responsibilities lie.
 What is their new role?
 Often, as contrary as it may seem, they don’t feel needed anymore.

 Many family members are not practicing self-compassion.
 Nor have they for a long time.
-And they may have developed negative physical, psychological and social symptoms as a result of trying to adapt to the stressful living conditions that take place when a loved one is actively using.
+And they may have developed negative physical, psychological and social symptoms.
+This is a result of trying to adapt to the stressful living conditions that take place when a loved one is actively using.

 Sanford House has developed its family program to work with all members of the family – during treatment and beyond.
 The family program is designed to educate family members about the disease of addiction.
 And to help them define their new roles as they move forward.
 Also, the program gives family members the tools they need, to handle the inevitable bumps on the road to recovery.

 - An Al-anon meeting